-MTV VMA’s, The Latest News, Rumors About ‘Unpredictable’ Awards Show
+MTV VMAs: The Latest News, Rumors About ‘Unpredictable’ Awards Show

 The Performances

 Scheduled performers include Ariana Grande, who will perform her latest single “God Is a Woman.”
-Shawn Mendes will sing “In My Blood”, Panic!
-At the Disco will do “High Hopes” and Logic with Ryan Tedder will sing “One Day.”
+Shawn Mendes will sing “In My Blood,” Panic!
+At the Disco will do “High Hopes,” and Logic with Ryan Tedder will sing “One Day.”

 Travis Scott will also be making his first solo VMA performance with songs from his newly released album Astroworld.